Become a committee person! There are two in each district. Currently we have openings in Districts 1, 7, 11, 12, 19 and

 Nancy D’Andrea, as well as many other women from Bernards Township, marched in Washington DC back on January 21, 2017.
 After coming back from such an empowering event, she decided to see what she could do for her own town.
 Bernards Township had no active Democratic Committee.
 The ballot would only have one column to choose from for local elections.
 Nancy, along with others, wanted that to change.

 After learning about local politics from the Somerset County Federation of Democratic Women in February 2017, Nancy, along with the help of the Bernards Township Progressive Women, formed a local elections task force.
 She met with the Somerset County Democrats and with their guidance, she learned about township civics, how to form a Democratic Committee, and how to get candidates on the ballot.
 On March 27, 2017, the first meeting of the Bernards Township Democratic Committee was held.

 In 2018, for the first time in 20 years, a Democrat was elected to the Township Committee.
 Joan Bannan was an excellent representative for our Democratic values.
 Nancy and the rest of the BTDC hope to bring more open-minded, honest, and respectful elected officials to the town and County.

-After 3.5 years as Chair, Nancy remains very active continues her work with the campaign team each year.
+After 3.5 years as Chair, Nancy remains very active.
 She will also continue her position as Recording Secretary for the Somerset County Democratic Committee.
 In 2021, Nancy was elected as the State Committee Person for the New Jersey Democratic State Committee, representing Somerset County.